opensearch-project/documentation-website/_install-and-configure/configuration/index.md

 # Configuring OpenSearch

-Most OpenSearch configuration can take place in the cluster settings API.
-Certain operations require you to modify `opensearch.yml` and restart the cluster.
+You can configure dynamic OpenSearch settings through the [Cluster settings API]({{site.url}}{{site.baseurl}}/api-reference/cluster-api/cluster-settings/).
+Certain operations are static and require you to modify `opensearch.yml` and restart the cluster.

-Whenever possible, use the cluster settings API instead; `opensearch.yml` is local to each node, whereas the API applies the setting to all nodes in the cluster.
+Whenever possible, use the Cluster Settings API; `opensearch.yml` is local to each node, whereas the API applies the setting to all nodes in the cluster.
 Certain settings, however, require `opensearch.yml`.
 In general, these settings relate to networking, cluster formation, and the local file system.
 To learn more, see [Cluster formation]({{site.url}}{{site.baseurl}}/opensearch/cluster/).

 ## Specify settings as environment variables